-- 2. These related appeals involve issues of major public importance that neither the U.S. Supreme Court nor the Third Circuit has addressed, regarding the interplay between the authority of FERC, which is mandated by Congress to regulate interstate oil pipelines, and the jurisdiction of a bankruptcy court to approve a debtor's rejection of FERC-approved rates, terms and conditions ("Filed Rates") for pipeline shipments.
-The public importance of the issues is confirmed by FERC's involvement in the underlying bankruptcy proceedings to advocate for its authority over Filed Rates, pursuant to the Interstate Commerce Act ("ICA").
+2. These related appeals involve issues of major public importance that neither the U.S. Supreme Court nor the Third Circuit has addressed, regarding the interplay between the authority of FERC, which is mandated by Congress to regulate interstate oil pipelines, and the jurisdiction of a bankruptcy court to approve a debtor's rejection of FERC-approved rates, terms and conditions ("Filed Rates") for pipeline shipments.
+The public importance of these issues is confirmed by FERC's involvement in the underlying bankruptcy proceedings to advocate for its authority over Filed Rates, pursuant to the Interstate Commerce Act ("ICA").
 See Hepburn Act, Pub.
 L. No. 59-337, 34 Stat.
 584 (1906); Department of Energy Organization Act, 42 U.S.C. § 7101 et seq.
-The Bankruptcy Court ruled that, contrary to Appellants' positions, rejection of a contract that is also a Filed Rate does not require a FERC determination that the public interest would be harmed in the absence of a change to the Filed Rates.
-This created a clear conflict between the primary federal regulator's expressed view of its jurisdiction over Filed Rates for interstate oil pipelines and the Bankruptcy Court's holdings. - 3.
-Grand Mesa is the owner of the Grand Mesa Pipeline, which transports crude oil and other fuels from the Denver-Julesburg Basin in Colorado to Cushing, Oklahoma.
-Grand Mesa entered into two transportation services agreements ("TSAs") with Debtors.
-The rates, terms and conditions in those TSAs were accepted for filing by FERC as "just and reasonable" under the authority and criteria set forth in the ICA.
-As Filed Rates, the TSAs are not merely commercial contracts, but are public obligations carrying the force of agency regulation.
-Cal. ex rel.
-Lockyer v.
-Dynegy, Inc., 375 F.3d 831, 839 (9th Cir.
-2004) (tariffs approved by FERC are "the equivalent of federal regulation").
+The Bankruptcy Court ruled that, contrary to the Commission's position, rejection of a contract that is also a Filed Rate does not require a FERC determination that the public interest would be harmed in the absence of a change to the Filed Rates.
+This created a clear conflict between the primary federal regulator's expressed view of its jurisdiction over Filed Rates for interstate oil pipelines and the Bankruptcy Court's holdings.